SalmaRagab/search-countries-graphQL/README.md

 - Install the packages using `npm install`
 - After the installation is finished, run the server using `npm start`
 - The server runs by default on port **3005**

+# How to run the client?

+- Navigate to the frontend folder
+- Install the packages using `npm install`
+- After the installation is finished, run the server using `npm start`
+- The client runs by default on port **3000**